April 21, 2008

 Beta-amyloid deposits in the brain, called plaques, are a hallmark of Alzheimer's.
 Until now, scientists could identify beta-amyloid plaques with certainty only when examining brain tissue on autopsy.

-"This is final confirmation of what we have believed all along -- that Pittsburgh compound B allows us to accurately assess the amount of beta-amyloid plaques in brains of people afflicted with Alzheimer's," said senior author Steven DeKosky, M.D., professor of neurology, psychiatry, neurobiology and human genetics and director of the Alzheimer's Disease Research Center at the University of Pittsburgh.
+"This is final confirmation of what we have believed all along -- that Pittsburgh compound B allows us to accurately assess the amount of beta-amyloid plaques in brains of people afflicted with Alzheimer's," said senior author Steven DeKosky, M.D., professor of neurology, psychiatry, neurobiology and human genetics and director of the Alzheimer's Research Center at the University of Pittsburgh.

 From Bloodstream to Brain

 Pittsburgh compound B is a radioactive substance that is injected into the bloodstream.
 It then travels to the brain, where it binds to the beta-amyloid plaques that build up in the Alzheimer's-addled brain.
 Using an advanced brain scan technique called positron emission tomography, or PET, scientists can produce computer-generated images that show beta-amyloid deposits in the living brain.

 In the study, a 63-year-old woman with a clinical diagnosis of Alzheimer's underwent Pittsburgh compound B injections and PET imaging.
 The PET scan showed significant retention of the compound in distinct regions of her brain.

 When she died, 10 months later, her autopsied brain was analyzed using a variety of scientific techniques to detect beta-amyloid.
 Areas of her brain where the PET scans had identified the highest levels of the compound before death correlated precisely with the regions of high beta-amyloid plaque concentrations in her autopsied brain.